alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

 It is an object type inferred by TypeScript.
 What we are seeing isn't key-value pairs but key-type pairs as inferred by TypeScript.

-We can change our code to an object type but when we hover over our ``person`` object in the console statement it inly shows us that it is an object but doesn't show us our properties.
+We can change our code to an object type but when we hover over our ``person`` object in the console statement it only shows us that it is an object but doesn't show us our properties.
 This is a generic object and we really want the full details of the object showing.

 ```
     const person: object = {